Purp1eW0lf/Blue-Team-Notes/README.md

 If you want to contribute I'd be grateful for the command and a screenshot.
 I'll of course add you as a contributor

+If you want to find me elsehwere, for reasons(?), searching 'Dray Agha' on the internets should find whatever it is you're looking for.

 ## Did the Notes help?

 I hope the Blue Team Notes help you catch an adversary, thwart an attack, or even just helps you learn.